agupta/agupta/README.md

-<h1 align="center">Hi, I'm Anish.</h1>
-<h3 align="center">I've been coding since I was little, you can find some recent projects here.</h3>

-<p align="left">While my background is in mathematics, I've got a good understanding of computer science fundamentals.
-I'm currently focusing on learning as much machine learning and statistics as I can.</p>

 <p align="left">You can contact me through my <a href="https://linkedin.com/in/anishgupta2" target="_blank">LinkedIn</a> or <a href="https://forms.gle/LEJ6yC8q7G7ZJpJN9" target="_blank">this form</a>.
 Get in touch if you want my CV.</p>

 <h3 align="left">My favourite tools and technologies:</h3>